-Mr. Lambros is a private investor.
-He was chairman, president, chief executive officer and a director of Norfolk Holdings Inc., an independent oil and gas exploration and production company, from 1986 through 1993.
+Mr. Lambros is managing director of J.W.
+Childs Associates, L.P., a private investment company, a position he has held since October 1995.
+A private investor from 1994 until October 1995, he was chairman, president, chief executive officer and a director of Norfolk Holdings Inc., an independent oil and gas exploration and production company, from 1986 through 1993.
 Prior to 1986, Mr. Lambros had been executive vice president and a director of Amerada Hess Corporation, an integrated oil and gas producer, refiner and marketer, where he was responsible for that company's financial and administrative activities.